ncatlab/nlab-content/pages/5/1/5/8/8515/content.md

 > ... intensional (sameness of meaning) ...

-Definitional equality is used to define certain symbols, abbreviations, and syntactical expressions as other syntactical expressions.
-For example, one might want to define the symbol $2$ as the syntactical expression $s(s(0))$ representing the successor of the successor of zero in the natural numbers; definitional equality makes it so that in the metatheory, $2 \equiv s(s(0))$.

-In addition, definitions are made using the [[single assignment operator]] $\coloneqq$ in the metatheory, so one would write $2 \coloneqq s(s(0))$.

-In a similar manner to the usual implicit notion of parametricity and [[explicit parametricity]] in [[parametric dependent type theory]], dependent type theories can be distinguished between those with
+In a similar manner to the usual notion of implicit conversion and [[explicit conversion]] in [[dependent type theory]], as well as the usual implicit notion of parametricity and [[explicit parametricity]] in [[parametric dependent type theory]], dependent type theories can be distinguished between those with

 * explicit definitional equality, which have a separate [[equality]] to explicitly represent definitional equality in the syntax of the theory itself.
 The vast majority of dependent type theories have explicit definitional equality.